Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     DefaultRollAngle = 0

 There are three kinds of ways this AI can use to control forward speed (i.e., main drive):
 * MainDriveControlType = 0: Uses standard throttle control.
-Most ships will want this option.
+Most vehicles will want this option.
 * MainDriveControlType = 1: Use forward (only) propulsion balancing.
 This may help to compensate for damage to thrusters, or unbalanced thruster placement compared to the center of mass.
 WARNING: Propulsion balancing can be very unreliable.
 YMMV.
 * MainDriveControlType = 2: Control throttle by varying drive fraction.
 The AI will try to guess which thrusters are forward thrusters.
 It will EXCLUDE any thrusters on spin blocks, so vectored thrust continues to operate at full power for greatest possible maneuverability.

     MainDriveControlType = 0